PavelNikolaichev/LLMGuard/README.md

 LLMGuard is a project that utilizes Gradio and LLMGuard to protect users from leaking personal information in a university environment.
+Our project aims to hide sensitive info for NYU students in particular, so some of the scanners might require additional changes if you want to use it for another university.

 ## Installation